 Our lab develops open-source research tools that let us test complex phenomena in naturalistic environments.
 Our latest advance is a video game stimulus known as Asteroid Impact (CC BY-SA 4.0).
 This game is written in Python, carries a fully open source license, and is platform agnostic (i.e., can run on Linux, OS X, Windows).
 The game is fully customizable, is flexible for complex experimental designs, and synchronizes with the TTL trigger of neurophysiological systems.
 Learn more about how to use Asteroid Impact in your own research, download the source code, and contribute to its development on GitHub.

-In addition to the extensive research facilities located in The School of Communication and the fMRI scanner in the Center for Cognitive and Behavioral Brain Imaging, our lab has the an established infrastructure for analyzing complex datasets.
-Our technical resources include a state-of-the-art computing cluster dedicated exclusively for lab use (scom-marr), several high-performance workstations (scom-miller and scom-corkin), and access to the Ohio Super Computing Center.
+In addition to the research facilities located in The Department of Communication and the fMRI scanner in the Center for Mind and Brain, our lab has the an established infrastructure for analyzing complex datasets.
+Our technical resources include two nodes in a state-of-the-art computing cluster dedicated exclusively for lab use (Peloton) and several high-performance workstations (miller, corkin, and dennett).